SMART Recovery for Individuals with Addictions

 Find a SMART Recovery Meeting

-SMART (Self-Management And Recovery Training) sponsors face-to-face meetings around the world and daily online meetings.
+SMART (Self-Management And Recovery Training) sponsors local meetings and daily online meetingsdaily online meetings.
 Also, our online message board and 24/7 chat room are excellent forums to learn about SMART and obtain support.

 Please note that registration for a free confidential account is required for accessing any of these SMART Recovery Online community (SROL) resources.